-Financial assets are classified into one of the following categories: AFS, fair-value through profit or loss (FVTPL), or loans and receivables.
+Financial assets are classified as either fair-value through profit or loss (FVTPL) or loans and receivables.
 The classification depends on the purpose for which the asset was acquired.
 All transactions related to financial instruments are recorded on a trade date basis.
 The Company's accounting policy for each category is as follows: